ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 3. **Is it affecting your entire website or just part of it?**
 If only one web page is affected and not the entire website, it's useful to analyse this page in particular, and to check which request or script could be causing the latency.
 4. **Do you get an error page?
 If yes, which type?**
 Check if errors are generated in order to identify the source of the latency.
-To get a better overview of occuring errors on your hosting, please consult the logs.
+To get a better overview of occurring errors on your hosting, please consult the logs.

 Answering those questions can help to focus on specific points and diagnose areas for improvement.